 Cast-in-situ driven piles with steel casing shall be bottom driven by using a casing which shall not distort or buckle during driving.
 Concrete casing shall be driven on the pile shoe using a mandrel.

-Each pile shall be driven continuously until the approved set and/or depth has been reached except that the shall permit the suspension of driving shall be substantially re-established on its resumption or if he is satisfied that the suspension of driving was beyond the control of the Contractor.
+Each pile shall be driven continuously until the approved set and/or depth has been reached except that the Project Managershall permit the suspension of driving shall be substantially re-established on its resumption or if he is satisfied that the suspension of driving was beyond the control of the Contractor.

-A follower (long dolly) shall not be used except with the approval of the who shall then require the set to be revised to take into account the reduction in the effectiveness of the hammer blow.
+A follower (long dolly) shall not be used except with the approval of the Project Manager who shall then require the set to be revised to take into account the reduction in the effectiveness of the hammer blow.

 The final set of each pile shall be recorded either as the penetration in millimetres per 10 blows or as the number of blows required to produce a penetration of 25 mm.
 When a final set is being measured the following requirements shall be met: